To support Life University while empowering and enriching the lives of its students’, alumni and friends worldwide.

 Visit the library catalog’s website for more information.

-Patron computers within the library are available during regular library operating hours.
+Library computers are available during regular operating hours.
 These computers offer Microsoft Office applications, email, Internet, library catalog access and database searching.

 Wireless Internet Access